JonZwe/FindPFAS/readme.md

 and polyfluoroalkyl substances (PFAS).
 FindPFΔS is provided both as Python source code and as Windows Application (.exe) with a graphical user interphase (GUI).\
-The executable version can be downloaded from Zenodo (Link) and can be used independently of any programming language on a Windows computer.
+The executable version can be downloaded from Zenodo (https://doi.org/10.5281/zenodo.6797354) and can be used independently of any programming language on a Windows computer.
 The GUI was programmed with PySimpleGUI and the full source code which was converted into an executable is also given.